JetBrains/guide/site/go/tutorials/bedrock_with_go/model_access/index.md

 I will show you an example of enabling models in a different region like North Virginia.

-I will choose Anthropic as my model and then click Next.
+I will choose Anthropic as my model and then click **Next**.

 ![step6](./images/step6.png)

-Review the specific models you want to enable/disable and finally click Submit.
+Review the specific models you want to enable/disable and finally click **Submit**.

 ![step7](./images/step7.png)

-It will take a couple of seconds and the models will be enabled.
-Sometimes, it's instant.
+It usually takes a couple of seconds and the models will be enabled.

 ![step8](./images/step8.png)